youar/upm-xrremote/README.md

 Here is the quick start method:

+### Android Device
+* Make sure you are at least `Android Version 12` (can be found here "Settings/About phone/Software information/Android version")
+* Install `upm-xrremote.apk` from https://github.com/youar/upm-xrremote/releases

+### Unity Editor
 * Make sure you are on build platform Android
 * Install `XR Remote` as a `UPM Package`
 	* Open Package Manager window at "Window/Package Manager"